- Although many fitness folk turn up their noses at walking as a form of cardio, it has a number of advantages over high-intensity cardio.

 Walking doesn’t seem to qualify as a bonafide “cardio workout” because, well, it’s easy.
 And when it comes to exercise, easy is usually equated with worthless.

 It shouldn’t be, though.

 Yes, you’ll often notice substantial improvements in health, fitness, and body composition after a few months of high-intensity interval training (HIIT), but walking is more effective than many people realize for getting fit.

 A study conducted by scientists at California State University with college-aged men and women found that subjects that ran a 10-minute mile burned about 190 calories.

-Subjects that walked a 19-minute mile burned fewer calories, of course, but it’s not as few as you might think—about 111 calories.
+Subjects that walked a 19-minute mile burned fewer calories, of course, but not as few as you might think—about 111 calories.
 Thus, if they walked for an hour, they’d burn just under 350 calories.
 And if they did that three times per week, they’d burn over 1,000 additional calories per week.

-You keep stress at bay primarily by managing how much you eat and exercise.
+You keep stress at bay primarily by managing how much you eat, exercise, and sleep.
 And this is where many people go astray.

 Well, walking is great in this regard because, unlike more intense forms of exercise, it places very little stress on the body.